AlbertoIbarra/DataViz_Course/README.md

 * Flight Delays in the NYC Area

-* Airbnb Activity in Barcelona
+* A Sneak Peek at Airbnb Activity in Barcelona